 Appendix C: Participant Services

 C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification the Medicaid agency or the operating agency (if applicable) •

-Service Type: Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title: he authority to provide the following additional service not
+the Medicaid agency or the operating agency (if applicable Service Type: Other Service ification are readily available to CMS upon request through e).
+If the authority to provide the following additional service not

-Specialty Telehealth and Assessment Team
+Specialty Telehealth and Assessment Team HCBS Taxonomy:

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11020 health assessment

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-The Specialty Telehealth and Assessment Team service will be implemented in March 2024.
 The goal of the Specialty Telehealth and Assessment Team service is to provide a right-on-time telehealth assessment when the participant's primary care physician is unavailable or unable to determine the best clinical course of action, often avoiding unnecessary emergency room visits.
 Specialty Telehealth and Assessment Team services are designed to coordinate participants' care with local emergency departments, urgent care facilities, primary care physicians, and other healthcare providers to enable real time medical support, consultation and coordination on physical health issues and to assist participants, families and providers to understand presenting health symptoms and to identify the most appropriate next steps.
 If a hospital visit is clinically necessary, this service allows the provider to communicate with the emergency department directly, ensuring advance preparation for the emergency department and potentially decreasing the need for inpatient admission.
-The Specialty Telehealth and Assessment Team provider is responsible for developing a one or two page summary of their role in service delivery to be shared with other health care professionals involved in the participant's care.

 The service is consultative in nature related specifically to the presence of an intellectual disability, developmental disability, or autism and provides disability-specific guidance on when best to seek additional or in-person medical treatment for the participant.
-This is a supportive service that can occur while the participant is in their private or residential home to help assess their need for medical attention.
-Telehealth assessments may only be completed in bedrooms and bathrooms when the participant has chosen to have the assessment completed in these rooms for privacy or the participant has a medical condition which makes it difficult or impossible for the assessment to occur in another room in the house.
+This is a supportive service that can occur while the participant is in their private or residential home to help assess their need for medical attention; this service is unique and otherwise unavailable through any other service.
 The service serves as a conduit to, rather than a duplication of, medical services covered under the state plan.